“I can’t get over when I hear a disc jockey say, ‘Here’s Rick Nelson on the comeback trail.’ What comeback? I’ve been here all along.”

 The Stone Canyon Band at the Houston Music Hall, December 27, 1969:

-On March 7th, the band appeared on the TV program, Get It Together, which was hosted by Cass Elliott and Sam Riddle.
+On March 7th, the band appeared on the TV program, Get It Together, which was hosted by Cass Elliot and Sam Riddle.
 They performed “She Belongs To Me” and “Easy To Be Free.”

 Rick recalled the tour as a “terrible experience,” with Randy, in particular, buckling under the strain.
 “He couldn’t take the pressure…he’d quit before every show.”
 The strain was due not only to the grueling schedule, but also the reception they received from the GIs.